DavidD121/BCI-MQP/README.md

 Note: the number in the file name represents the time in milliseconds after epoch, meaning the higher the number, the more recent the file.

-TODO:
-* Log all user interactions with followup question
-    * Flag different kinds of inputs
-* Log answers when problem is submitted and log correctness